 In 2016, she moved to Luxembourg to write The Ghost Soldier, a historical novel based on the Ghost Army, a top-secret group of artists who used inflatable tanks, sound effects, and fake radio transmissions to deceive the Germans in the Second World War.
 The manuscript was awarded second place in the National Literary Prize of Luxembourg in 2019.

-Olivia is currently pursuing a graduate degree in creative writing at Oxford University.
-A 2021 Creative Armenia-AGBU fellow, Olivia is the founder of the International Armenian Literary Alliance.
-Her work is forthcoming in We Are All Armenian: Voices from the Diaspora, an anthology of essays slated for publication with University of Texas Press in 2023.
+Olivia studied creative writing at Oxford University.
+A 2021 Creative Armenia-AGBU fellow, she is the founder of the International Armenian Literary Alliance.
+Her writing was anthologized in We Are All Armenian: Voices from the Diaspora, published with University of Texas Press in 2023, and her novel-in-progress was longlisted for the Dzanc Books Prize for Fiction in 2024.